-This is another longer and particularly satisfying trek day.
+This is another particularly satisfying trek day.
 From our base camp, we traverse across and ascend the red Konmaru La, fluttering prayer flags on top.
-The descend starts on a good trail with open views then descends into that red rock gorge, sometimes amid the boulders on the rough floor, sometimes a traverse out to skip an impassable section.
-We meet the jeeps at 3-4pm and it is only a couple of hours drive to Leh where we deserve a cold beer and a celebratory
+The descend starts on a good trail with open views then descends into that burnt magenta rock gorge, sometimes amid the boulders on the rough floor, sometimes a traverse out to skip an impassable section.
+We meet the jeeps at 2-4pm at the village of Chokdo which is several hours before the old end point of Shang Sumdo and it is only a couple of hours drive to Leh where we deserve a cold beer and a celebratory

 meal.
 Chopsticks, Tibet Kitchen or Bon Appetit?

-Esther (with a bigger than usual backpack) descending the formidable gorge to Shang Sumdo - Jamie
+Esther (with a bigger than usual backpack) descending the formidable gorge to Chokdo - Jamie

 Day 15 - trip ends